BlueJay909/runex-vscode/README.md

 ## Requirements

-If you have any requirements or dependencies, add a section describing those and how to install and configure them.
+You need to have a python interpreter installed.
+Python 3 is required.

 ## Extension Settings

-Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.

-For example:

-This extension contributes the following settings:
+Through the `contributes.configuration` extension point this extension contributes the following settings:

-* `myExtension.enable`: Enable/disable this extension.
-* `myExtension.thing`: Set to `blah` to do something.
+* `llmPrompt.pythonPath`: set python interpreter path, default `python3`
+* `llmPrompt.runexFlags`: Command-line flags to pass to runex.pex (e.g. '-s' for structure-only, '-oj' for JSON output).

 ## Known Issues

-Calling out known issues can help limit users opening duplicate issues against your extension.

 ## Release Notes

-Users appreciate release notes as you update your extension.

-### 1.0.0

-Initial release of ...

-### 1.0.1

-Fixed issue #.

-### 1.1.0
+### 0.0.2

-Added features X, Y, and Z.
+runex packaged as pex

 ---